MDIL-SNU/G-metaD/README.md

                1.0
 ```

-If the system consist of two elements such as GeTe, `in.client` is foollowing:
+If the system consist of two elements such as GeTe, `in.client` is following:
 ```bash
 pair_style mtd 1e-4 2 &
                Ge 0.001 1.0 20 &